barryclark/jekyll-now/pages/study/zen/gateless-case2.md

 > With this I was reborn five hundred times as a fox.

-But... _"You said one doesn't fall into cause and effect."_ [The Book of Serenity, Case 8, added sayings]
+But... _"You said one doesn't fall into cause and effect."_

 > Huang-po stepped forward and said, "As you say, the old man missed the turning word and was reborn as a fox five hundred times.
 What if he had given __the right answer__ each time he was asked a question -- what would have happened then?"